cfpbiggs/multi_cal/README.md

 # The Enrollment Feature (Optional)
 ## Overview:
 The Occupancy Feature and most other features of this setup do not account for group events.
 The idea is that group events can be scheduled inherently by checking if there is space and staff available through the occupancy feature.
-But what if you want to eliminate any meetings with a single student?
-To ensure a minimum number of students are enrolled in a training (and to display the available slots to the students), users must employ this Enrollment Feature.
+But what if you want to eliminate any meetings with a single user?
+To ensure a minimum number of users are enrolled in a training (and to display the available slots to the users), users must employ this Enrollment Feature.

 The Enrollment Feature works very similarly to the Occupancy Feature however, instead of working with one-on-one events and keywords, the Enrollment Feature works with group events in Calendly and requires no additional sharing keywords like the Occupancy Feature does (unless you are trying to use the Occupancy Feature in tandem with this one).
-The Enrollment Feature adds a link with the appropriate event and timestamp information embedded to the shared events so that students can add themselves onto the events simply by checking the calendar and following that link.
+The Enrollment Feature adds a link with the appropriate event and timestamp information embedded to the shared events so that users can add themselves onto the events simply by checking the calendar and following that link.
 The link is removed once maximum occupancy is reached.

 The title of these events reflect whether the event is full, available, or still tentative.
 If not enough people have signed up yet, it remains “Tentative.”
 Then it moves to “Confirmed.”
 Then, once all spots are filled, it moves to “Full.”